Module embassy

 It is perfectly permissible to use the executor-thread feature from embassy-executor on Zephyr, within the following guidelines:

-• This executor does not coordinate with the scheduler on Zephyr, but uses an architecture-specific mechanmism when there is no work.
+• This executor does not coordinate with the scheduler on Zephyr, but uses an architecture-specific mechanism when there is no work.
 On Cortex-M, this is the ‘wfe’ instruction, on riscv32, the ‘wfi’ instruction.
 This means that no tasks of lower priority will ever run, so this should only be started from the lowest priority task on the system.

 • Because the ‘idle’ thread in Zephyr will never run, some platforms will not enter low power mode, when the system is idle.
 This is very platform specific.